Sequential Rank and Preference Learning with the Bayesian Mallows Model: Discussion

 \section{Discussion}

 We have proposed an SMC$^{2}$ algorithm for sequential estimation of the Bayesian Mallows model.
 The algorithm naturally incorporates data in the form of partial rankings and both transitive and non-transitive pairwise preferences, and is straightforward to parallelize.
 Compared to MCMC, the algorithm is competitive in use cases where data arrive sequentially and the posteriors of interest need to be recomputed for each new data batch.
-In batch estimation problems, MCMC is typically faster, but an advantage of SMC$^{2}$ is that the marginal likelihood is readily available at no additional computational cost, which is useful for model comparison.
+In batch estimation problems, on the other hand, MCMC has been faster in all cases considered in this paper.